 In Solaris, Kelvin arrives on the Solaris space station to find it neglected to the point of dangerous disorder.
 Coming upon one door, he knocks and calls out for Dr. Snaut, one of the three inhabitants of the station.
 No one answers and when Kelvin glances in he sees nothing.
 At the end of the curved corridor we briefly see a glimpse of someone, only enough of them viewed to know that someone or something was there, and a ball rolls along the floor toward Kelvin from that direction, an action that seems initiated by that unknown person.

 Kelvin picks up the ball.
-He hears someone singing numbers and turns to find directly behind him a seeming previously unnoticed door.
+He hears a voice and turns to find directly behind him a seeming previously unnoticed door.
 Within is Dr. Snaut singing numbers as one would to a child, teaching them.
 Kelvin greets Dr. Snaut who, nervous, sits under a blue hammock that weighs heavily, as if someone is in it.
 When Kelvin approaches the hammock, Snaut draws him away from it.
 Kelvin learns that Dr. Gibarian, one of the inhabitants of the station, has died by suicide.
 Snaut mentions strange disturbances and that Dr. Sartorius, the other remaining inhabitant of the station, is sequestered in his laboratory.
 The hammock shakes behind Kelvin and he notices it, but is told there are only the three of them and encouraged to go rest.
 He's told if he sees anything unusual to ignore it.
 When Kelvin asks what he might see, he's told it depends on the individual.
-As Snaut closes the door, we are given the glimpse of what appears to be the ear of a child who is reclining on the hammock.
+As Snaut closes the door, we briefly see what appears to be the ear of a child who is reclining on the hammock.
 The glimpse is a quick one and communicates that the viewer is intended to be uncertain as to whether they have really seen this on film.
-When Kelvin goes to see Sartorius, the scientist agrees to meet with him only if he doesn't go inside the lab.
+When Kelvin goes to see Sartorius, the scientist agrees to meet with him only if he doesn't attempt to enter the lab.
 When Sartorius begins talking about heroism and duty, a dwarf briefly runs out of his room, whom he grabs and puts back in it.
 Kelvin appears to not notice, or perhaps he believes it is only a hallucination.
 A young adolescent girl in a sheer blue shirt over a bathing suit or leotard walks behind Kelvin, and he does see her and follows her to a freezer in which he finds Gibarian's body covered with thin plastic which he withdraws.

 In Solaris, the child's ball that is rolled toward Kelvin seems to be the action of one of the manifestations.
 If we stop the film at just the right moment, we can identify the figure briefly seen is Sartorius in his lab coat stepping out of the corridor, but he is not the one who has rolled the ball.
 His hands appear to be in his pockets, and the ball does not drop from any height to its rolling path.
 Sartorius is viewed so briefly that all the viewer may likely register is that of a figure in white, the feeling that Tarkovsky communicates being more that of a mysterious apparition, just as we often have only the briefest of glimpses of the manifestations.
-As Kelvin asks Snaut where Sartorius is, even he seems unaware that Sartorius had been in the hall, and Snaut says Sartorius is in his quarters, upstairs.
+As Kelvin asks Snaut where Sartorius is, even Snaut seems unaware that Sartorius had been in the hall, telling Kelvin he is in his quarters, upstairs.

 "There are only three of us--you, me, and Sartorius.
 You know us from our photographs.
 If you see something besides me and Sartorius, try not to lose your head," Snaut tells him, and that what Kelvin sees will depend on him.
 Snaut insists they are not hallucinations.